tuanchris/website/blog/_posts/2020-08-15-data-lake-on-gcp-using-terraform.md

 You will need to do the following for this project:

-* **Download and setup Terraform CLI: **Use [this](https://learn.hashicorp.com/tutorials/terraform/install-cli) getting started guide to install terraform CLI on your local machine.
+* **Download and setup Terraform CLI:** Use [this](https://learn.hashicorp.com/tutorials/terraform/install-cli) getting started guide to install terraform CLI on your local machine.

-* **Create a Google Cloud account**: Sign up for a Google Cloud account, if you haven’t already.
+* **Create a Google Cloud account:** Sign up for a Google Cloud account, if you haven’t already.
 You will get $300 credit when signing up, more than enough to get you through this tutorial without spending a dollar.

 * **Get your billing ID:** Follow the guide [here](https://cloud.google.com/billing/docs/how-to/billing-cycle) to find out your billing ID on GCP.
 You will need it for later use.